 sweet words of epismotolity (or epistotology, epistemology?) in your ear and speak to you of the pompatus of love…

-I think you get it.
-Now, all you have to do is compare the songs.
 Vernon Green makes no bones about the fact that he made up both words.
-And Enter Maurice is clearly inspired by The Letter.
+And Enter Maurice is clearly inspired by, or directly lifted from, The Letter.
 Except at the end of Enter Maurice, the song takes an ominous turn:

 Just remember sweetheart, I bought myself a gun